Loading

 History

-Late 19th century illustration of the mosque
+Late 19th-century illustration of the mosque

-The Sidi Darghut Mosque was built around 1560 by the Ottoman governor Dragut, shortly after the 1551 recapture of Tripoli from the Knights Hospitaller.
+The Sidi Darghut Mosque was built in c.
+1560 by the Ottoman governor Dragut, shortly after the 1551 recapture of Tripoli from the Knights Hospitaller.
 The site of the mosque was formerly occupied by the Hospitaller church or chapel.
 The church had survived the 1551 siege, and Dragut personally chose this site to build his mosque.
 According to local tradition, the church building was retained intact and incorporated into the mosque.
 After Dragut was killed whilst attacking the Hospitallers in the Great Siege of Malta in 1565, his body was taken to Tripoli and buried in the mosque.

 A number of alterations were carried out to the mosque by Iskander Pasha in the early 1600s, including the remodelling of the minaret and the construction of a hammam (or at least the renovation of an existing one).